PROFESSORS AND RESEARCHERS

 • Sports categories and disability categories: interdependencies and reciprocal transformations

-• Visual approaches in the social sciences
+• Visual Approaches in the Social Sciences

 Keywords:

-Publications and works:
+Publications and research:

 ORCID: 0000-0003-1755-2314